kennygonzalez10/kennygonzalez10.github.io/_posts/2015-2-25-EmbeddedCommand3.md

 title: Embedded Commands 3
 ---

-After seeing all the review post on my blog you will want to post your work to.
+After reading my articles you would probably want to check out my portfolio and see my work.